 We will get to the camel going through the eye on the needle in a moment, but we first need to back up and look at a couple of things.
 First of all, when Jesus summarized the commandments for the rich, young ruler, we should notice that the summary was actually not a fair representation of the written commandments of God.

 As a matter of fact, Jesus did not even mention the most important of all of these commandments.
 On another occasion, when some Pharisees asked Jesus which of the commandments was the greatest of the commandment in the Law, Jesus replied, “You shall love the Lord your God with all your heart, and with all of your soul, and with all of your mind.
 This is the great and foremost commandment” (Matthew 22:37-38).

 Why did he not mention this one to the rich, young ruler?
 With this man, Jesus only summarized the commandments having to do with our treatment to other people.
 He did not even mention anything at all about one’s relationship with God.

 Measuring Our Love

 Of course, any answer that I could give to this question would only be speculation on my part, but I will give you some ideas of what I think may be the reasons.

 First of all, when we talk about our love for God, how are we to measure it?
 The first and great commandment is that we should love God with all of our hearts, soul and mind.
 Nevertheless, we do not have a good, objective way to measure this.
 It is not like checking our blood pressure.
-Neither do we have a dipstick into our souls that gives us the level of our love, as if we were checking the oil level in our cars.
+Neither it is like checking the oil level in our cars.
+We do we have a dipstick into our souls that gives us the level of our love.

 Although you cannot take a numerical reading of some sort of my love for God, you can tell quite a lot about it by my actions.
 You can tell a lot about my love for God by the way that I treat other people.